Skip to main content

 • builds openai.Client for the current provider

-• constructs loop.Loop from the stored system prompt and tools
+• constructs loop.Loop from the current client and registered tools

 Slash commands